-Your work-related education expenses may also qualify you for other tax benefits, such as the American opportunity and lifetime learning credits.
+Your work-related education expenses may also qualify you for other tax benefits, such as the American opportunity (see chapter 2) and lifetime learning (see chapter 3) credits.
 You may qualify for these other benefits even if you don't meet the requirements listed above.